Day Train

 Every form of training involves tools — even something as simple as a leash.
 Tools are a way to communicate clearly and meaningfully with dogs.

-The tools used during Day Train are chosen based on what makes the most sense for the individual dog and the goals of their training, with a focus on clarity, fairness, and long-term success at home.
+The tools used during Day Train are chosen based on the individual dog and training goals, with a focus on clarity, fairness, and long-term success at home.

 Important Notes

-A Private Training session is required prior to acceptance into the Day Train program.
-This session allows us to assess your dog, align handling and expectations, and ensure Day Train is the right fit.
+A Private Training session is required prior to acceptance into Day Train

-Dogs must be comfortable resting in a crate.
-If crate skills are still being developed, this can often be incorporated into the Day Train plan and discussed in advance.
+1. Dogs must be comfortable resting in a crate (crate skills can often be developed through Day Train)

-Availability may vary based on Board & Train scheduling.
+2. Availability may vary based on Board & Train scheduling

 Health & Safety Requirements